The 2022 Davis Food Co-op Election

 ABOUT THE BOARD OF DIRECTORS

-The Board works on behalf of the Member-Ownership, to set the mission of the co-op as well as monitor the operations and management of the store.
+The Board works on behalf of the Member-Ownership, to set the mission of the Co-op as well as monitor the operations and management of the store.

-To thank them for their efforts and involvement, the Davis Food Co-op Directors 16.5% off all of their purchases at the Co-op.
+To thank them for their efforts and involvement, the Davis Food Co-op Directors receive 16.5% off all of their purchases at the Co-op.
 Our Directors also gain a variety of useful skills, such as business acumen, management experience, high-level communication, financial literacy, strategic thinking, and teamwork.

 - Be a DFC shareholder in good standing.